 - Lot Size: 4.25 acres / Zoning: Residential

 , Regional Director

 Preservation NC, Piedmont Office

-Early, most intact farmstead in Johnston County.
+Early (built 1835), most intact farmstead in Johnston County.
 Only 30 minutes to Raleigh.
 Horses allowed.
-Additional land available for purchase separately.

 Built and occupied by over four generations of the Tomlinson Family, Tanglewood is one of the finest intact farm complexes in Johnston County.
 This spacious ‘L-shaped’ Federal/Greek Revival house was built for Bernice Harris Tomlinson upon his marriage to Elizabeth Walton in 1835.
 The original two-story front and rear ell each have large double-shouldered chimneys, tall 9-over-6 windows, a wide central entry hall with fine woodgrained wainscoting and winder stair, and a rear service stair that provided access to the rear portion of the second floor until additional access and flow was added in the 1890s.
 The initials of John Harris Tomlinson, Bernice’s son, can be found in one of the chimney bricks on the southeast side.
 Likewise, a few names with dates can be found in the southeast parlor window.
 The northwest parlor features tall plaster cornices and ceiling medallion, and excellent faux woodgraining on the doors and wainscot.

 The house was enlarged in the 1870s by son John Harris, and again in the early 20th-century by grandson William David, resulting in a wide wrap-around porch, several wings and more “modern” outbuildings like car garages.